-- More than one third of these species are endemic to Queensland, that is, they are found nowhere else in the world.
+- More than one-third of the flora of Queensland are endemic to the state, that is, they are found nowhere else in the world.

 - More than half of Australia’s cycad species and 80% of Australia’s fern species occur in Queensland, with many endemic species in these groups.

-The grasses (family Poaceae) are the largest vascular plant family in Queensland , with more than 600 species.
-Grasses dominate the understorey over much of the landscape.
-Grasses are also the largest family of introduced species that form the basis of our pastoral industry as well as the source of many weeds.
+The legumes (Leguminosae, 938 species), myrtles (Myrtaceae, 693 species) and grasses (Poaceae, 641 species) form the three largest families of native vascular plant species in Queensland.
+Grasses are the largest family of introduced species that form the basis of our pastoral industry as well as the major source of many weeds.
 The sedges (Cyperaceae) and the orchids (Orchidaceae) are also well represented in Queensland .

 Mosses, liverworts and hornworts

-Algae and Cyanobacteria (blue-green algae) have traditionally been grouped together based on their ability to undertake photosynthesis.
+Algae and cyanobacteria (blue-green algae) have traditionally been grouped together based on their ability to undertake photosynthesis.
 Some species are not photosynthetic but are classified within ‘algae’ because of their resemblance to photosynthetic forms.
 Unlike land plants which evolved from a common ancestor, different lineages of algae have evolved separately in aquatic environments over the last three billion years.
-These different evolutionary histories are reflected in the current classification scheme which assigns ‘algal’ species to four of the six Kingdoms of Life on Earth: cyanobacteria (Bacteria), red and green algae (Plantae), euglenoids and dinoflagellates (Protozoa) and the brown algae, diatoms and several others (Chromista).
+These different evolutionary histories are reflected in the current classification scheme which assigns algal species to four of the six Kingdoms of Life on Earth: cyanobacteria (Bacteria), red and green algae (Plantae), euglenoids and dinoflagellates (Protozoa) and the brown algae, diatoms and several others (Chromista).
 ‘Seaweed’ or ‘macroalgae’ is a term given to those species found in marine habitats, which are macroscopic and multicellular.
 They include some species of red, green and brown algae.
-In general, algae and cyanobacteria play an important role in aquatic ecosystems underpinning food webs including those supporting commercial fisheries, contributing to global carbon, nitrogen and sulphur cycles, stabilizing sediments to improve water quality and providing habitat for many other species .
+In general, algae and cyanobacteria play an important role in the aquatic ecosystems underpinning food webs including those supporting commercial fisheries, contributing to global carbon and nitrogen and sulphur cycles, stabilizing sediments to improve water quality, and providing habitat for many other species .

 There are more than 4,000 lichen taxa known to occur in Australia and about half of these occur in Queensland, with many more yet to be discovered, especially in central and northern Queensland.
 The two largest families of lichens in Queensland are the Parmeliaceae and Graphidaceae, each having more than 300 species.
 The Queensland Herbarium, in partnership with the Queensland Mycological Society, is actively involved in discovering and documenting the lichen flora.